dj1411/HabitChart/platforms/browser/www/quality/testcases.md

 - Uncheck a box.
 Reopen the application.
 See if the box is still checked

 # Add Habit
-- new page should open with text entry field and an add and cancel button
+- new page should open with text entry field with an add and cancel button
 - clicking cancel should go to main page
 - clicking add should add a new row with all checkboxes unchecked
 - pressing enter should also add the habit